Super Simple ICHRA Explainer

 Do you or your clients want to play in the insurance risk management game?
 For any client that is over 50 employees (100 employees in NY, VT, CA & CO), whether they are currently self-insured or fully-insured, they are effectively responsible for their employees’ healthcare spend.
 Self-insured clients will feel changes right away; fully-insured clients will feel it next year when their plan renews at a higher rate.

 Some employers are figuring out how to manage costs effectively: they are invested in wellness programs, engaged in high-performance network design, and interested in helping employees with chronic conditions effectively manage costs.

 Other employers would rather not try to manage employee healthcare spend.
 If that’s you or describes your client, ICHRA could be a great solution.
 You can still offer generous benefits (or not generous, up to you) and your costs are fixed because you have no risk to manage.

 ICHRA allows employers to “get out” of managing employee health risks.

 Traditional group plans rely on a “one-size-fits-all” model.
 For example, if you or your client choose a Blue Cross plan, the employees may get to choose from a few flavors of Blue Cross, but networks and formularies are the same.
 Is that really the best fit?

 ICHRA is much more personalized than employer-provided group plans and allows employees to choose their own plan.

-In contrast, ICHRA is much more personalized and allows employees to choose their own plan.
 If one employee wants Blue Cross because it has his doctor in network, great!
 If another employee wants to move to Aetna because it handles her prescription better, no problem!
-Finally, if another employee already gets great coverage through his spouse, he can stay on that plan and use the reimbursements to help with medical bills.
+Finally, if another employee already gets great coverage through their spouse, they can stay on that plan and opt-out of the individual coverage health reimbursement arrangement benefit.

 Simple and flexible design options